safe-global/safe-apps-sdk/packages/safe-apps-web3-react/README.md

 ### Helper hook

-You can use our helper hook to automatically connect to a safe:
+You can use our helper hook to automatically connect to a safe, it will automatically connect to the Safe if it detects that it's loaded in Safe App context:

 ```js
 import { useSafeAppConnection } from '@gnosis.pm/safe-apps-web3-react';